COD WITH BOK CHOY SOBA NOODLES

 Instructions

-• Combine liquid amino, rice wine vinegar, sesame oil, and hoisin sauce into small airtight container and shake until well combined.
+• Combine liquid amino, rice wine vinegar, sesame oil, and hoisin sauce into a small airtight container and shake until well combined.
 Set aside.

 • Wash, and separate bok choy leaves from stems.
 Chop and set aside in respective piles.

 • Cook soba noodles according to package instructions, careful not to overcook.
 Rinse with cold water to stop cooking.
-Drain in colander and set aside.
+Drain in a colander and set aside.

 • Meanwhile, heat medium sized skillet over high heat and add 1 tbls olive oil.
 Cook cod 3-6 minutes per side, depending on thickness, flipping halfway and cooking all the way through.

 • Add the noodles back into the pot with the bok choy.
-Mix in desired amount of dressing, taste, and add additional salt, pepper, and red pepper flakes to taste.
+Mix in the desired amount of dressing, taste, and add additional salt, pepper, and red pepper flakes to taste.
 Garnish with remaining green onions, lemon wedges, and sesame seeds upon serving.

 Video